FreeRCT/FreeRCT/rcd/data_format.rst

   17      f*6   Data of all frames.
    ?
 Variable length.
 ======  ======  ==========================================================

-A person type defines for which kind of persons the animation can be used:
- - Any (0) Any kind of person (eg persons are not shown).
- - Pillar (8) Guests from the Pillar Planet (test graphics).
- - Earth (16) Earth-bound persons,

 The animation type defines what the animation really shows.
 Currently, the following animations exist: